Google One Tap

 When it comes to Google One Tap and configuring your Google Client's javascript Origins and Redirect URIs, you need to ensure that you properly configure them to allow Google to allow the required bidirectional traffic for One Tap.

 Per our Google Provider Configuration Guide, we cover that you must include your application URL within the Authorized Javascript origins, which is still applicable for One Tap.
-Within that guide, we also cover the Authorized redirect URIs, which would be something like https://api.descope.com/v1/oauth/callback or your custom CNAME https://auth.myapp.com/v1/oauth/callback; however, when it comes to Google One Tap, the redirect URI will go back to your application before any further redirects to Descope's callback.
+Within that guide, we also cover the Authorized redirect URIs, which would be something like https://api.descope.com/v1/oauth/callback or your custom domain https://auth.myapp.com/v1/oauth/callback; however, when it comes to Google One Tap, the redirect URI will go back to your application before any further redirects to Descope's callback.

 Descope - Google One Tap Example configuration of Google Authorized JS Origins and Redirect URIs